Another Word For JERKED

 Verb : (intransitive) To yell or shout.

-Verb : (transitive) To call out one or more words
+Verb : (transitive) To call out one or more words.

-Verb : To complain, gripe
+Verb : To complain, to gripe.

 kneed